maestrow/yt-dlp-scripts/README.md

 ## Audio Quality Guide

 32 kbps, mono - minimally acceptable.
-Speech is intelligible, but may sound “metallic” and become tiring during long listening sessions.
+Speech is intelligible, but may sound "metallic" and become tiring during long listening sessions.
 Suitable for saving storage space.

 48-64 kbps, mono - the optimal balance.
 Clear speech, small file size (about 25-30 MB per hour).
 This is the standard for many audiobooks and podcasts.